hawkinsw/quic-wg-wiki/Second-Implementation-Draft.md

 Put in all the features that allow performance testing.

+* An HTTP/2 application to require multiple streams

+* 0-RTT and Resumption

+* Loss Recovery beyond the exising 1-RTO retransmissions.
+(I believe this includes a number of concepts that are extensively tested in TCP and has low interoperability concerns).

+* Congestion Control

+# Strategy 3

+The objective of this plan is to build something that, while not having the full feature set, can be deployed at scale.

+* Transport Parameter Exchange.
+At the very least, the four parameters specified as MUST in the draft.

+* Address validation and HelloRetryRequest

+* Stateless Reset (generate where appropriate; validate & process correctly)

 * An HTTP/2 application to require multiple streams (with stateless HPACK compression, no QPACK, QCRAM, etc) and no server push.

-* 0-RTT and Resumption
+Any implementations deployed at scale must also do:

 * Loss Recovery beyond the exising 1-RTO retransmissions.
 (I believe this includes a number of concepts that are extensively tested in TCP and has low interoperability concerns).

 * Congestion Control